lukekavanagh/lukekavanagh.github.io/unit_2/cs/week_4/how-to/net-repl.md

 * Username: devacademy
 * Password: iamnice

 On the left hand side navigate to labs and you will see a new page with 5 sections in it.
-These sections represent the key principles of programming in any language, once you learn them in C# you will be able to pick them out in almost all others.
+These sections represent the key principles of programming in any language, once you learn them in C# you will be able to see them in almost all others.

-Except for the first section, each contains a list of exercises to work through, be sure to time box these as you can easily get stuck on a challenge and become frustrated and lost because you made a syntax error.
+Except for the first section, each contains a list of exercises to work through, be sure to time box these as you can easily get stuck on a challenge, becoming frustrated and lost because you made a syntax error.
 Agile is the process of iterative development - think of this as iterative learning, if you are efficient you will have time to come back to a given problem.

-Unfortunately the NET REPL does not save your code - so if you navigate away from the page you will loose your work - as such you should open the corresponding solution file in the exercise folder or a LinqPad and treat it as your primary code base.
+Unfortunately the NET REPL does not save your code - if you navigate away from the page you will loose your work.
+As such you should open the corresponding solution file in the exercises folder or a LinqPad file and treat it as your primary code base.
+(LinqPad has the benefit of checking your code for errors and printing Console.WriteLines() to its own output window).

+##The Goal
+Test Suite Passed - if your logic is sound and syntax ok, you will be rewarded with green text!

+Test Suite Failed - but with less errors than before!
+It is unlikely you will pass them all in one go, but failing less can only be good (you will see something like . . .
+F .
+F . . indicating 2 out of 8 tests failed).

 ##Errors
 There are 4 different errors that can happen and they can be grouped like this